keshav2802/Weather-App/README.md

 * CSS
 * JavaScript

-# Installation
+# Installation and Development

 1. Download the ZIP
 2. Extract the folder
-3. Move into the folder and open index.html with your browser.
+3. Open the folder in your favourite browser
+4. Open the index.html on a live server
-4. Start exploring
+5. Start exploring

 # Screenshots